Street Animals – a Quick Guide for Visitors

 Are the cats owned?

 Like the dogs, a bit of both, owned and street cats.
-You can tell very easily if a cat has already been neutered, it will have the top of one ear snipped off – a procedure done under anaesthetic during the neutering operation and recognised world wide as the best way to assign street and feral cats as already neutered.
+You can tell very easily if a cat has already been neutered, it will have the top of one ear snipped off.
+This procedure done under anaesthetic during the neutering operation and recognised world wide as the best way to assign street and feral cats as already neutered.
 Many owned cats also have the ear snip, so the snip is not an indicator of a street or owned cat, only that it has been neutered.

 What is TNR?

 KAPSA fund this program from the donations they receive from supporters and are currently neutering around 500 animals a year from Kalkan and the surrounding villages.
 They also help by going out to the villages with the Belediye [council] vet to neutering days, assisting in care of the animals, flea & tick treatments and helping to explain to local people on the day the benefits of their animals being neutered.
 You can read more on our TNR page.

 Where do the animals find food?